ethereum/EIPs/EIPS/eip-future_salaries.md

 ## Backwards Compatibility
 There are no backward incompatibilities.

-We do ETH transfers as transactions, so there are no troubles with applications that have made assumptions about ETH transfers all occurring either as miner payments or transactions.
+Because transferring to the aforementioned account is neither mining nor a transaction, we get a new kinds of ETH transfers, so there may be some (expected moderate impact) troubles with applications that have made assumptions about ETH transfers all occurring either as miner payments or transactions.

 ## Security Considerations
 The security considerations are: